Contextflo Blog

 SELECT AVG(VALUE) FROM orders; -- invalid identifier

 Credentials sprawl.
 Each person configures their own connector with the database password in a local config file.
-Someone leaves the company, and you're rotating credentials for everyone.
+Someone leaves, and you are rotating credentials for everyone.

 No visibility.
-Nobody knows what questions are being asked, what SQL ran, or whether the answers were right.
-When a wrong number surfaces in a decision, there's no trail to trace.
+Nobody knows what is being asked, what SQL ran, or whether the answers were right.
+When a wrong number surfaces in a decision, there is no trail to follow back.

-Context doesn't persist.
+Context does not persist.
 You correct the AI's misunderstanding of your schema today.
 Tomorrow, in a new conversation, it makes the same mistake.
 Your teammate's Claude never learned what yours did.

 None of these are AI problems.
-They're infrastructure problems.
-The AI is fine; the setup around it is missing.
+They are infrastructure problems, and the AI is doing fine.

-When people say they want to connect AI to company data “safely,” they usually mean some combination of these six things:
+When people say they want to connect AI to company data safely, they usually mean some combination of six things:

 1. Read-only access to a replica.
-The AI can never write, and slow queries can't affect production.
+The AI can never write, and a slow query cannot affect production.

 2. Scoped table access.
-Each person or group sees only the tables they should.
-Sensitive data isn't just protected by hoping nobody asks about it.
-This is the fix for “everyone sees everything.”
+Each person or group sees only what they should.
+Sensitive data is protected by configuration, not by hoping nobody asks.
+The fix for "everyone sees everything."

-3. Centralized credentials.
+3. Centralised credentials.
 Database passwords live in one managed place, not on laptops.
-Offboarding someone means revoking one account, not rotating shared secrets.
+Offboarding is revoking one account, not rotating a shared secret.
 The fix for credential sprawl.

 5. Query visibility.
-A log of who asked what, what SQL ran, and what came back.
-Not for surveillance, but so wrong answers can be traced and fixed.
-The fix for having no trail when a wrong number surfaces.
+A log of who asked what, what SQL ran and what came back.
+Not for surveillance — so wrong answers can be traced and fixed.
+The fix for having no trail.

 6. Context that stays current.
-When the schema changes, the AI's understanding updates.
-Nobody maintains a prompt document by hand.
+The schema re-syncs daily, so the AI's understanding stays current instead of a prompt document rotting in a Google Doc.
 The fix for corrections that evaporate between conversations.

-A direct connection gives you #1 if you set it up carefully.
-The other five are what the governed layer is for.
+A direct connection gives you the first one, if you set it up carefully.
+The other five are what a governed layer is for.

 Direct connection (DIY)Governed layer